 We think that basing the Amethyst engine on good and modern principles will allow us to make an open source game engine that can actually be more performant than those engines.
 Those principles are:

 Modularity is at the core of the Unix philosophy, which proved itself to be an excellent way of developing software over the years.
 You will always be free to use the built-in modules, or to write your own and integrate them easily into the engine.
 Since modules are small and well integrated, it is easier to reason about what they do and how they relate to other modules.

-Modern computers, even cheap ones, all have multithread / multicores CPU.
-With the years, there will be more and more opportunities for parallelism to improve performance.
+Modern computers, even cheap ones, all have multithreading with multicore CPUs.
+We expect that over the years, there will be more and more opportunities for parallelism to improve performance.
 With a proper parallel engine, we are convinced that your game will be more and more performant over the years without even needing you to update it.